durandg12/methodes-ia/venv.md

 ```
 where `PYTHON` is the location of your python installation.
 Then refresh your Terminal or open a new Terminal window.

-Create you environments with `mkvirtualenv`, switch between them or list them with `workon`, deactivate them with `deactivate`.
+Create your environments with `mkvirtualenv`, switch between them or list them with `workon`, deactivate them with `deactivate`.

 Inside the directory of your project you can run
 ```